APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 For this part of the lab, you would need an ATP instance to complete the JCS configuration.

-- Please verify the provisioning of a DBCS instance in **Step 2** has completed and is up and running.
+- Please verify the provisioning of a ATP instance in **Step 3** has completed and is up and running.

 - If this is running, then proceed to the following steps, otherwise, please wait until it is ready.